isomerpages/ura-mbsc2020/_events/1a-MarinaBay.md

      <a href="www.christmaswonderland.sg"> <img src="/images/Christmas_Wonderland_2019.jpg" /></a>
     </td>
     <td>
-      <font color="orangered"><b>Star Island Singapore Countdown Edition 2019 - 2020</b></font>
+      <font color="orangered"><b>STAR ISLAND Singapore Countdown Edition 2019 - 2020</b></font>
       <font color="orangered"><br>31 December 2019</font>
       <font color="orangered"><br> The Float @ Marina Bay </font>
       <br>
-      <br>Star Island is back in Singapore at The Float @ Marina Bay with a new theme - “A Space Odyssey”.
+      <br>STAR ISLAND is back in Singapore at The Float @ Marina Bay with a new theme - “A Space Odyssey”.
 This year’s show will feature the debut of a world-class drone performance, making it the first and only show in the world to present a completely synchronized display of elements.
       <br>
       <font color="orangered"><b><br><a href="https://star-island.sg/">Find out more</a></b></font>
       <br>